Skip to Content

 Asset Allocation Not Informed by the Plan

 Another issue that I see frequently—but one that’s a bit harder to fix—is when a portfolio’s asset allocation doesn’t connect with the investor’s actual plans.
-The most frequent example is when an individual is getting close to or in retirement yet the portfolio doesn’t contain enough safe(r) assets to address the anticipated portfolio spending.
+The most frequent example is when an individual is getting close to or in retirement, yet the portfolio doesn’t contain enough safe(r) assets to address the anticipated portfolio spending.
 Many such investors have enjoyed wonderful gains in stocks for decades, so they’re hesitant to derisk their portfolios in favor of assets with lower return potential.
-(And let’s be honest, bonds didn’t make a great case for themselves in 2022′s rising-rate environment.)
+(And let’s be honest, bonds haven’t made a great case for themselves over the past few years.)

 Suboptimal Asset Location